contentful/rich-text-renderer-java/README.md

 Contentful Rich Text Rendering Library for Java
 ===============================================

-> Java Library for [Rich Text API](https://www.contentful.com/developers/docs/tutorials/general/rich-text-field-type-alpha/) .
+> Java library for [Rich Text API](https://www.contentful.com/developers/docs/tutorials/general/rich-text-field-type-alpha/) .
 It helps in easily rendering rich text stored in Contentful using Java.

 What is Contentful?